johnmcfarlane/papers/c++/error-handling.md

 ### Don't Optimize Until You Sanitize

-C++ toolchains increasingly optimise programs assuming that they are correct.
+C++ toolchains increasingly optimise programs by assuming their correctness.
-Optimisations are not free.
-They demand strict adherence to contracts.
+These optimisations are not free.
+They are provided to users in exchange for not violating the ISO C++ Standard.

 Historically, such contract violations have been difficult to detect.
 Fortunately, modern toolchains provide facilities for their detection.
 These include dynamic analysis tools known as sanitizers which instrument code to test for bugs at run-time.
-The beauty of undefined behaviour is that it allows this — and every other valid bug-hunting tool — to be used in conforming code.
+The main benefit of undefined behaviour is that it allows such tools to accurately identify bugs.

 Meanwhile, modern software development practices emphasise automated testing regimes.
 It is not uncommon for most of the APIs in a program